STA702-F22/Course-Website/content/policies.md

 ### Prerequisites
 ALL students are expected to be familiar with all the topics covered within the required prerequisites to be in this course.
-That is, STA 611 or the following: STA 210 and (STA 230 or 240L) and (MATH 202, 202D, 212, or 222) and (MATH 216, 218, or 221, any of which may be taken concurrently).
-Basically probability and mathematical statistics, plus linear algebra and multivariate calculus.
+That is - mathematical statistics and probability, linear algebra, and multivariate calculus.
 Students are also expected to be familiar with R and are encouraged to learn LaTeX during the course.

 ### Workload